cicsdev/cics-banking-sample-application-cbsa/src/webui/README.md

 * It needs to be built using Maven

-* And then exported as a war file
+* And then the created .war file, in "target", copied to the "apps" folder of the JVM server